 Can we discuss current Government policy?

-We hope that Conservative Policy Forum groups will provide a space for all kinds of policy discussion – past, current and future; local, national and international.
+We hope that Conservative Policy Forum groups will provide a space for all kinds of policy discussion – past, current and future; local, national and international – by members and Conservative-supporting non-members alike.
 Our official remit, however, as part of the open ideas-generation process that characterises effective policy-making, is to help shape the Party's future national policy agenda.
-This presents Members with an important and exciting opportunity to contribute to wider Conservative thinking and the 2020 manifesto.
+This presents Members with an important and exciting opportunity to contribute to wider Conservative thinking and the 2022 manifesto.
 We hope you will be as enthusiastic about our mission as we are!

 If groups choose to hold additional meetings to discuss legislation currently being considered by Parliament, specific local concerns or a current Government consultation, it would be more appropriate for the Group Coordinator to report any conclusions to their MP and/or other local elected representatives.

 Do we have to answer every question in the national discussion papers?